varun-v2021/IOFileOperations-HadoopSample/README.md

 # IOFileOperations-HadoopSample

+To run the application

+## WordCount - mvn clean package - will create a executable jar file which can be run using

+./hadoop jar /home/varun/eclipse-workspace/HadoopSample/target/HadoopSample-0.0.1-SNAPSHOT.jar com.sample.main.WordCount ./user/input/ ./user/output2/

+## TestConnection - is a java application which can be directly run after modifying I/O as per system where it is executing

 SINGLE NODE HADOOP CLUSTER, ACCESSING DATA USING HDFS URI AND SETUP RELATED

 HDFS namenode, datanode, nodemanager and resourcemanager server activation